KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 ## How to customize the autocomplete behavior

-The most profound way to customize the autocomplete behavior is to replace the ``KeyboardInputViewController/autocompleteProvider``, which determines how autocomplete is performed.
+The most profound way to customize the autocomplete behavior is to replace the ``KeyboardInputViewController/autocompleteProvider``, which is the service that performs autocomplete.

 You can however also tweak the behavior regardless of which engine is used.

-For instance, the input controller has an ``KeyboardInputViewController/autocompleteText`` property that it uses when performing autocomplete.
-It uses the ``KeyboardInputViewController/textDocumentProxy``'s text before the input cursor by default, but you can override the function to customize this behavior.
-You can also override ``KeyboardInputViewController/performAutocomplete()`` and ``KeyboardInputViewController/resetAutocomplete()`` to customize the default autocomplete behavior.
+For instance, ``KeyboardInputViewController`` has an ``KeyboardInputViewController/autocompleteText`` property that it uses to determine which text to pass into the provider.
+It uses the ``KeyboardInputViewController/textDocumentProxy`` text before the input cursor by default, but you can override the property to customize this behavior.

+``KeyboardInputViewController`` also has two ``KeyboardInputViewController/performAutocomplete()`` and ``KeyboardInputViewController/resetAutocomplete()`` functions that can be called at any time, and overridden if you want to customize the default autocomplete behavior.

+## How to disable autocomplete

+If you want to temporarily or permanently disable autocomplete, you can set ``AutocompleteContext/isEnabled`` to `false`.

+You can also replace the current ``KeyboardInputViewController/autocompleteProvider`` with a ``DisabledAutocompleteProvider`` to permanently disable autocomplete.